-- Analyze and implement interpersonal skills that contribute to effective and satisfying personal, social and professional relationships. - Assist in the preparation of business reports. - Assist in the preparation of business communications media. - Organize ideas and write effective and concise letters, memos, informal and formal reports to different audiences and for different circumstances. - Have the skills necessary to obtain a job in a professional setting that demands effective communications skills.
+Program Learning Outcome 1.
+Analyze and implement interpersonal skills that contribute to effective and satisfying personal, social and professional relationships.

+Program Learning Outcome 2.
+Assist in the preparation of business reports.

+Program Learning Outcome 3.
+Assist in the preparation of business communications media.

+Program Learning Outcome 4.
+Organize ideas and write effective and concise letters, memos, informal and formal reports to different audiences and for different circumstances.